Merkoba/Hue/installation.md

 Registration can be configured to require a code if `use_register_code` is set to true.

 To register the code must be the `register_code` setting, or a code inside `config/codes.json` (array).

+Registration can be toggled on and off from the client with commands:

+`/openreg`

+`/closereg`

+And you can change the code with:

+`/regcode somecode`